decentralized-identity/keri/docs/Q-and-A.md

 #### W3C DID
 The W3C consortium Decentralized ID standardization.
 [More](https://w3c.github.io/did-core/).

+#### WebAssembly
+WASM, or just WA) is an _open standard_ that defines a portable binary-code format for executable programs, and a corresponding textual assembly language, as well as interfaces for facilitating interactions between such programs and their host environment.\
+The main goal of WebAssembly is to enable high-performance applications on web pages, but the format is designed to be executed and integrated in other environments as well, including standalone ones.
+[More info](https://en.wikipedia.org/wiki/WebAssembly).

 #### (Digital Identity) Wallet
 In our context it is software and sometimes hardware that serves as a key store and functionality.
 Keys can be private keys and public keys, hashes and pointers.
 Functionality can be signing, invoices (receive), send, virtual credentials, delegation, etc. This is the [`agency`](#agency) part of a wallet. \
 [More about digital ID Wallets](https://www.thalesgroup.com/en/markets/digital-identity-and-security/government/identity/digital-identity-services/digital-id-wallet)\